-Some historical background on voting rights in the United States is useful.
-When the Constitution was written and ratified, only so-called "white" men who held property were considered citizens.
-The Constitution excluded African slaves, counted them as only a fraction of a person in its notorious Three Fifths Clause, and adopted a proslavery tilt.
-Native Americans and of the living Constitution would argue that that provision should now be construed to require that states have different numbers of senators . . . .
-The requirement of one person, one vote, has compelled states to abolish their own versions of the Senate . . . .
-But to interpret the Constitution to require a comparable change in the Senate is unthinkable.").
+To begin, some historical background on voting rights in the United States is useful.
+When the Constitution was written and ratified, only so-called "white" men who held property were considered citizens.17 The

+13 Cf. STRAUSS, supra note [5], at 103-04 ("The Constitution says that the Senate 'shall be composed of two Senators from each state,' and not even the most audacious proponent of the living Constitution would argue that that provision should now be construed to require that states have different numbers of senators The requirement of one person, one vote, has compelled states to abolish their own versions of the Senate But to interpret the Constitution to require a comparable change in the Senate is unthinkable.").
 See also ROBERT A. DAHL, HOW DEMOCRATIC IS THE AMERICAN CONSTITUTION?
 48-54, 144-45 (2d ed.
-2003) (criticizing the Senate as a dramatic departure from the principle of democratic equality, but concluding that change is "virtually impossible"); Tseytlin, supra note [8], at 859 (noting that significant attention has been paid to the unrepresentative nature of the Electoral College, but "scholars have given only sparse attention to the far more undemocratic Senate").
+2003) (criticizing the Senate as a dramatic departure from the principle of democratic equality, but concluding that change is "virtually impossible"); STRAUSS, supra, at 7 (giving the one state, two senator rule as an example of constitutional provisions that are "quite precise and leave no room for quarreling, or for fancy questions about interpretation"); Misha Tseytlin.
+Note, The United States Senate and the Problem of Equal State Suffrage, 94 GEO.
+L.J.
+859, 859 (2006) (noting that "scholars have given only sparse attention to the far more undemocratic Senate" compared with attention to the unrepresentative Electoral College).